sunlightpolicy/open-data-policy-wizard/README.md

 `Text.html` contains the HTML template for the policy.
 The user inputs are used to fill in variable fields, with the resulting policy sent to the user via email and placed in a new Google Doc.
 (The email contains a link to the Google Doc.)

-`Code.js` contains the script that runs when a new form response is received.
-It's actually [Google Apps Script](https://developers.google.com/apps-script/) and not JavaScript and thus is titled `Code.gs` on Google's end; I only used `.js` here for syntax highlighting.
+`Code.gs` contains the script that runs when a new form response is received.
+It's written in [Google Apps Script](https://developers.google.com/apps-script/), which is Google's version of JavaScript.
 The script has comments explaining what each part does.

 When the form is submitted, the `runWizard(e)` function runs, using the form-submission event as input.
 This is set up on the Script Editor interface by going to _Resources > Current project's triggers_ and then adding this trigger: _runWizard From form On form submit_.
 (I also suggest clicking on _notifications_ and setting up immediate email notifications for script failures.)